alekcz/alekcz.github.io/_posts/2019-12-05-destructuring-keys-in-clojure.md

 <iframe src="https://giphy.com/embed/I8SQMuIELiw0w" width="300" height="214" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

-Associative destructuring is syntactic sugar for extracting keys from an object in a way that makes code more readable.
+Associative destructuring is the hero we need but don't deserve.
+It's syntactic sugar for extracting keys from an object in a way that makes code more readable.
 More readable code is more maintainable code.
 It's made my life much easier.

 Given the following map, that was created by parsing a JSON object using [cheshire](https://github.com/dakrone/cheshire):
 ```clojure